 Middle Years Programme

-In the Diploma Programme, students further develop this “awareness of the importance of language in relation to other areas of knowledge”; providing them with “a basis for further study, work and leisure through the use of an additional language.”
+In the Diploma Programme, students further develop this “awareness of the importance of language in relation to other areas of knowledge” in Spanish, Mandarin, French, or a separate language acquisition option; providing them with “a basis for further study, work and leisure through the use of an additional language.”

 Our teachers build our students’ achievement through activities that require learners to comprehend, create and respond to a variety of spoken, written and visual texts.